nia194/Multilingual-Neural-Machine-Translation/Japanese_To_English/README.md

 ● Japanese - English Translator with Trabsfomer.

-● My translator can archive 93% accuracy on word level from custom dataset that contains
+● My translator can archive 7.79 BLEU score on word level from custom dataset that contains

 ○ 62487 words in English
 ○ 62487 words in Japanese